- Splunk Enterprise and virtual machines

-Splunk does not support "soft" NFS mounts (mounts which cause a program attempting a file operation on the mount to report an error in case of a failure).
-Only "hard" NFS mounts are reliable with Splunk.
+- Splunk Enterprise does not support "soft" NFS mounts.
+These are mounts that cause a program attempting a file operation on the mount to report an error and continue in case of a failure.

-When mounting NFS volumes, do not disable attribute caching.
-If you have other applications which require disabling or reducing attribute caching, then you must provide Splunk a separate mount with attribute caching enabled.
+- Do not disable attribute caching.
+If you have other applications that require disabling or reducing attribute caching, then you must provide Splunk Enterprise with a separate mount with attribute caching enabled.

 Considerations regarding solid state drives

 Solid state drives (SSDs) deliver significant performance gains over conventional hard drives for Splunk in "rare" searches - searches that request small sets of results over large swaths of data - when used in combination with bloom filters.
 They also deliver performance gains with concurrent searches overall.

 Considerations regarding Common Internet File System (CIFS)/Server Message Block (SMB)

 Splunk Enterprise supports the use of the CIFS/SMB protocol for the following purposes, on shares hosted by Windows hosts only: